Serial

 Parameters

-statements: any valid statements
+: any valid

 Returns